Conference - Geometry and Topology in Low Dimensions: Lasting Trends and Emerging Directions

 Organised in partnership with the Clay Mathematical Institute.

-The conference is partially supported by the National Science Foundation CAREER grant DMS-2237131.
+The conference is partially supported by the National Science Foundation CAREER grant DMS-2237131 and by the Erdős Center.